Gigaspaces/xap-docs/site/content/release_notes/97supported-platforms.markdown

 Using IBM jdk there might be a problem in xml parsing package bundled with jdk,in previous GS version the xml parsing package was bundled with the product.
 Starting with 10.1 this is no longer the case, so in case of a problem 'working' xml parsing package should be added to GS boot class path.
 {{%/note%}}

+{{%note%}}
+Since November 2013 we discovered a bug in version 1.6 and forward:
+String.equals() may return inconsistent values in concurrent applications There is an open ticked for this issue: PMR 65006,999,706 We therefore do not recommend using IBM JDK 1.6\1.7
+{{%/note%}}

 GigaSpaces recommends that customers upgrade to a fully-supported environment, such as the latest GigaSpaces XAP 9.7.x and the latest *Java 1.6/1.7 SDK.

 # End-of-Life Java Versions